kind2-mc/kind2/doc/usr/source/2_input/4_refinement_types.rst

 Above, we declare a type ``NatArray``, an array of natural numbers.

-Since Lustre is a declarative language, there is no conceptual ordering between sets of input, output, and local variables.
-A consequence of this is that refinement type predicates can contain variables that are defined before or after the current variable in the input file.
+Since Lustre is a declarative language, there is no conceptual ordering between variable declarations (input, output, and local variables).
+A consequence of this is that refinement type predicates can contain variables that are defined before *or after* the current variable in the input file.
 For example, the following is legal.

 .. code-block::